-From days spent hiking through the woods to nights cozying up around a fire, it’s no secret that there are endless ways to enjoy cabin living.
-But if you don’t choose the right wood to build your cabin, then you can run into all kinds of expensive problems that will put a serious damper on your log home lifestyle.
+It’s no secret that there are endless ways to enjoy cabin living.
+From days spent hiking through the woods to nights cozying up around a fire, a log cabin can provide an ideal getaway or a simple charming retreat.
+But, if you don’t choose the right wood to build your cabin, you can run into all kinds of expensive problems that will put a serious damper on your log home lifestyle.

 The logs you choose will affect your cabin’s overall aesthetic, its cost to build and maintain, and how well it can withstand all that Mother Nature throws at it, so it’s a very important decision that deserves careful consideration.

 Whether you’re planning to build a luxury log home or a quaint log cabin, these are the key considerations you should make before choosing your wood.

 5 Considerations for Choosing the Right Wood for Your Log Cabin